 What Are NFT Games?

-Top NFT Games in 2022
+Top NFT Games List in 2023

 Gods Unchained is one of the largest blockchain and crypto projects in the card trading gaming genre.
 Founded by brothers James and Robbie Ferguson, this free-to-play game can be considered one of the best NFT games because it is redefining the space with its play-to-earn model and creating a virtual economy where gamers stand a chance to earn money.

-In this game, players collect cards by either buying them or by winning player vs. player matches.
-For every match you win, you get experience points and when the experience bar is topped, you move on to the next level and get a new pack of cards added to your collection.
+In this game, players collect cards by either buying them or winning player vs. player matches.
+For every match you win, you get experience points, and when the experience bar is topped, you move on to the next level and get a new pack of cards added to your collection.

-Each card is powered by an ERC-20 token and they are tradeable on the open market.
+Each card is powered by an ERC-20 token, and they are tradeable on the open market.
 Players who sell these cards get GODS, the native token of the platform, as payment.

-The Sandbox 3D
+4. The Sandbox 3D

 Launched by Pixowl in 2011, Sandbox 3D is one of the most active blockchain-based NFT gaming platforms.
 In this game, players can create, buy, and sell digital assets.

-This voxel-based gaming metaverse allows players to monetize a voxel asset, a pixel with volume.
+This voxel-based gaming metaverse allows players to monetize a voxel asset, a pixel, with volume.
 Look at it as the blockchain version of games such as Minecraft and Roblox.
-In the game, players get the tools to create and animate objects and after that, they can sell them in the marketplace.
+In the game, players get the tools to create and animate objects, and after that, they can sell them in the marketplace.
 Other than that, players can create bespoke games and play them on the platform.